-How you can help: If you can, avoid being outside during dawn and dusk, which are prime times for mosquitoes.
-Have your child wear a wide-brimmed hat to help keep bugs away from his eyes and ears.
+How you can help: If you can, avoid being outside at dawn and dusk, which are prime times for mosquitoes.
+Wide-brimmed hats can help keep bugs away from eyes and ears.
 Carry anti-itch sticks or cream and adhesive bandages to treat and cover bites.
-And make sure your child uses some sort of insect repellent.
+And make sure kids use some sort of insect repellent.

 The challenge: Swimsuits present unique challenges for kids who are sensitive to clothing.
 Both tight and loose suits can cause discomfort.
 The feel of wet swimsuits can be problematic, too.

-How you can help: Try out swimsuits at home with enough time to return them and buy something else if necessary.
-Buy a rash guard if your child doesn’t like his skin exposed.
-Encourage your child to wear his suit in the shower or tub to get used to it being wet.
-And bring dry clothes to the beach or pool to wear home.
+How you can help: Try out swimsuits at home with enough time to return them and try something else if necessary.
+Buy a rash guard for kids who don’t like having their skin exposed.
+Some kids like longer legs on swimsuits as this helps prevent sand from getting in when they sit down.
+Kids can practice wearing a swimsuit in the shower or tub to get used to it being wet.
+And be sure to bring dry clothes to the beach or pool to wear home.